 Jump to:

-Butternut squash signals the beginning of fall for me - its warm, welcoming flavors and vibrant orange hue a reflection of the shift to more moderate temperatures, changing leaves, and time spent with family and friends as holidays approach.
+Butternut squash signals the beginning of fall for me - its warm, welcoming fall flavors and vibrant orange hue are a reflection of the shift to more moderate temperatures, changing leaves, and spending time with family and friends as the holidays approach.

-This recipe is an easy way to experience all of those lovely fall moments with limited effort and time required.
-I will show you how to prepare, cut, and cook butternut squash with step-by-step directions to ensure success.
+This easy side dish is an easy way to experience all of those lovely fall moments with limited effort and time required.

 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.